mazipan/talks/README.md

 Principal Engineer in Tokopedia.
 Former Software Engineer in Bizzy, Blibli.com and SML Technologies.

-You can see my complete CV in my Linkedin Profile: [https://www.linkedin.com/in/mazipan/](https://www.linkedin.com/in/mazipan/)
+You can see my complete CV in this [Linkedin Profile](https://www.linkedin.com/in/mazipan/)

 In the last few years, I have some presentations stage, mostly talking about JavaScript, CSS, Frontend Development in General but not limited with non-technical topic but still related with Software Engineering.